crawl/crawl/crawl-ref/docs/crawl_manual.rst

 This is also rather important.
 Most worn armour improves your Armour Class, which decreases the amount of damage you take from most types of injury.
 The heavier an armour is, the more AC (armour class) it will provide, at the expense of your EV (evasion) and stealth.
-Wearing heavy armour also increases your chances of miscasting spells and slow your attacks with missile weapons, effects which are only slightly reduced by your Armour skill.
-These penalties are larger if you have low Strength.
+Heavier types of armour also hamper your melee accuracy, making it harder for you to hit monsters.
+Wearing heavy armour also increases your chances of miscasting spells, an effect which is only slightly reduced by your Armour skill.
+These penalties are smaller if you have a high Armour skill, but larger if you have low Strength.
+On the other hand, body armour will also provide some guaranteed damage reduction against melee attacks, and heavier armours are better at this.

 A shield normally increases neither your AC nor your evasion, but it lets you attempt to block melee attacks and some ranged attacks aimed at you.
-Wearing a shield (especially larger shields) slows your attacks, hampers your ability to cast spells, and lowers your evasion.
-Small species are more strongly affected by these penalties, and large species are less affected, but all species can reduce and eventually eliminate these penalties by mastering the Shields skill.
-You also obviously cannot wield a two-handed weapon while wearing a shield.
-Shields are most effective against the first attack on you each turn and become less useful for every one after that.
-There are three types: bucklers, kite shields, and tower shields, going from smallest to largest.
+Wearing a shield (especially larger shields) with insufficient Shields skill makes you less effective in hand combat and hampers your ability to cast spells.
+It also lowers your evasion if you do not have sufficient skill, and you obviously cannot wield a two-handed weapon while wearing a shield.
+Shields are most effective on the first attack on you each turn and become less useful on every one after that.
+There are three types: bucklers, shields, and large shields.

 Some magical armours have special powers.
 These powers are sometimes automatic, affecting you whenever you wear the armour, and sometimes must be activated with